TryGhost/Ghost/koenig/koenig-lexical/README.md

 cd packages/kg-clean-basic-html && yarn build
 ```

-_Note:_ If any changes are made to those packages you'll need to rebuild them before the changes will show up in the demo site.
+_Alternative_: you can also run `lerna run build` from the root of the monorepo to rebuild all packages in the monorepo.

 ### Running the development version